Expository Writing

 How Stuff Works

-This site is a good resource for students who are doing process analysis papers.
+This site is a good model for students who are doing process analysis papers.
 It is easy to navigate, and the information is reliable.

 Paradigm Online Writing Assistant